nus-cs2113-AY2425S1/ip/docs/README.md

 3. Copy the file to the folder you want to use as the home folder for your Task Manager.
 4. Open a command terminal, cd into the folder where you placed the jar file, and run the following command to start the application:java -jar lovespiritual.jar
 5. The application will start, and any existing tasks will be loaded from the file data/lovespiritual.txt.
 If this file doesn't exist, it will be created automatically when tasks are added.
-6. Type commands in the input box and press Enter to execute them.
+6. Type commands below the outputs and press Enter to execute them.
 For example:
    - 'list': Lists all tasks.
    - 'todo Buy groceries': Adds a todo task with the description "Buy groceries".
    - 'mark 1': Marks the 1st task as done.
    - 'delete 2': Deletes the 2nd task in the list.
    - 'bye': Exits the application.

 For details on all available commands, refer to the Features section below.